 God’s amazing “grace” is evidenced in all those unearned blessings that He pours out over our lives, just because.
 Just because He loves us, that is.

-Let not the enemy convince us that our health, our families, our friendships and relationships, our intellect, our skills or talents, our jobs or careers, and most of all, our faith in Christ, comes from us, our efforts, or luck.
+Don’t be mistaken.
+Our health, our families, our friendships and relationships, our intellect, our skills or talents, our jobs or careers, and even our faith in Jesus, isn’t owed all to our efforts, or luck.
 God opens the doors, grants the abilities, blesses the opportunities, and sets things in motion, for His good pleasure and for our good too.
 (Rev. 4:11, Phil.
 2:13, Rom.
 8:28.)
 And His ultimate act of grace?
-He sacrificed His own Son for us, that we too might enjoy His presence and glory forever.
+He sacrificed His own Son for us, to reconcile mankind to God, that we too might enjoy His presence and glory forever.

 And God’s great “mercy” is manifested every time He refrains from imposing on us those penalties we most certainly deserve, just because.
 Just because He loves us.

-Let not the enemy deceive us into thinking not all sins have consequences, that we don’t hurt or affect others, and most of all God, by our “bad choices.”
-Still, how many times and in how many ways have we done wrong, repented before the Lord, and not been punished as we deserved because God showed us mercy?
+Don’t be fooled into thinking not all sins have consequences, that we don’t hurt or affect others, and most of all God, by our “bad choices.”
+Still, how many times and in how many ways have we done wrong, expressed sincere remorse before God, and not been punished as we deserved because God showed us mercy?
 And His ultimate act of mercy?
 He offered us the biggest “out” the world will ever know.
-Christ rescued us from an otherwise inescapable sentence of death, destruction and eternal separation from our Maker.
+His Son rescued us from an otherwise inescapable sentence of death, destruction and eternal separation from our Maker.

 Perfect grace and mercy.
 Stemming from perfect love.

-If our 5-year-old recognizes his imperfect teacher’s imperfect love, and loves her back because of grace and mercy shown him in a brief 3-month period, how much more should we recognize, return and share the perfect grace and mercy our perfect God has shown us our whole lives through?
+If our 5-year-old recognizes his imperfect teacher’s imperfect love, and loves her back because of grace and mercy shown him in a brief 3-month period, how much more should we recognize, return and share the perfect grace and mercy God Himself has shown us our whole lives through?

-After all, has anything changed my life, your life, the disciples’ lives, the apostle Paul’s life, any believer’s life like His supernatural grace and mercy has?
+Can anything change a life like His supernatural grace and mercy can?
 “Or do you think lightly of the riches of His kindness and tolerance and patience, not knowing that the kindness of God leads you to repentance?”
 (Romans 2:4, NASB)

 Thank you, Lord.
 Thank you for giving us lots of chances.
-But most of all, thank you for the chance to be with you forever and ever.
-Amen.
+Thank you for having our backs, no matter what.

 *Readers, if you would like a daily dose of encouragement, subscribe to our online Christian devotional at www.ourwordscollaborative.com.
 A team of 30 writers spanning all ages, races and denominations share with humility and passion what only God has done, is doing, and can and will do for us.
 (The devotionals I pen will be posted on Day 18 of each month.)
 Blessings!